0xRitesh/MLH-INIT/Useless Invention Hack/README.md

-# Hello World in 74 different languages
+# Hello World in 74 different spoken languages
 This is the most useless hack I can think of :p